ilyankou/wuhan-geoinformatics/Readme.md

 # 3. Perform Geographically Weighted Regression

-- GWR assumes that the relationship between variables may change over space due to spatial heterogeneity, and perforns separate regressions for each location, paying *more* attention to nearby observations.
+- GWR assumes that the relationship between variables may change over space due to spatial heterogeneity, and performs separate regressions for each location, paying *more* attention to nearby observations.
 - To better understand spatial heterogeneity between PCI and the death-to-case ratio, we fit three GWR models:
     - for the whole year (March-December 2020),
     - for the first three months of the pandemic (March-May 2020)